Who knew you could make money by selling pop can tabs?

 By storing them in zipper type baggies you make them easy to ship and easy for buyers to get access to.

 It’s also important to keep a steady count of tabs in each bag.
 The goal should be 1,000, or at least 500 in each bag.
-And store them in the right sized zipper bag for the count – not too many or too little in the bags you are using.
+Store them in the right sized zipper bag for the count – not too many or too little in the bags you are using.

 Sorting your pop can tabs properly is also important.
 Here are some tips for sorting your tabs after you take the curly thing off and before you put them in a baggie.